Cesar Chavez: Orders, decorations, monuments, and honors

-In 2004, the National Chavez Center was opened on the UFW national headquarters campus in Keene by the César E. Chávez Foundation.
-It currently consists of a visitor center, memorial garden and his grave site.
-When it is fully completed, the 187 acre site will include a museum and conference center to explore and share Chavez's work.
-On September 14, 2011, the U.S. Department of the Interior added the 187 acre Nuestra Senora Reina de La Paz ranch to the National Register of Historic Places.
-On October 8, 2012, President Barack Obama designated the Cesar E. Chavez National Monument within the National Park system.
+In 2004, the National Chavez Center was opened on the UFW national headquarters campus in Keene by the César E. Chávez Foundation, consisting of a visitor center, a memorial garden, and his grave site.
+When completed, the 187 acre site was to include a museum and conference center to explore and share Chavez's work.

+In 2006, California Governor Arnold Schwarzenegger inducted Chavez into the California Hall of Fame.

 California State University San Marcos' Chavez Plaza includes a statue to Chavez.

 In 2007, The University of Texas at Austin unveiled its own Cesar Chavez statue on campus.

-The Consolidated Natural Resources Act of 2008 authorized the National Park Service to conduct a special resource study of sites that are significant to the life of Cesar Chavez and the farm labor movement in the western United States.
+In 2008, the Consolidated Natural Resources Act of 2008 authorized the National Park Service to conduct a special resource study of sites that are significant to the life of Cesar Chavez and the farm labor movement in the western United States.
 The study evaluated the significance and suitability of sites significant to Cesar Chavez and the farm labor movement, and the feasibility and appropriateness of a National Park Service role in the management of any of these sites.

-Cesar Chavez's birthday, March 31, is a holiday in California, Denver (Colorado), and Texas.
-It is intended to promote community service in honor of Chavez's life and work.
-Many, but not all, state government offices, community colleges, and libraries are closed.
-Many public schools in the three states are also closed.
-Chavez Day is an optional holiday in Arizona.
-Although it is not a federal holiday, President Barack Obama proclaimed March 31 "Cesar Chavez Day" in the United States, with Americans being urged to "observe this day with appropriate service, community, and educational programs to honor César Chávez's enduring legacy".
-The heavily Hispanic city of Laredo, Texas, observes "Cesar Chavez Month" during March.
-Organized by the local League of United Latin American Citizens, a citizens' march is held in downtown Laredo on the last Saturday morning of March to commemorate Chavez.
-In the Mission District, San Francisco a "Cesar Chavez Holiday Parade" is held on the second weekend of April, in honor of Cesar Chavez.

-Chavez was referenced by Stevie Wonder in the song "Black Man" from the 1976 album Songs in the Key of Life.
-The 2014 American film César Chávez, starring Michael Peña as Chavez, covered Chavez's life in the 1960s and early 1970s.
-That same year, a documentary film, titled Cesar's Last Fast, was released.
-He received belated full military honors from the U.S. Navy at his graveside on April 23, 2015, the 22nd anniversary of his death.
-In 2015, statues of Chavez and Huerta were erected above a pizzeria in Downtown Napa, financed by a wealthy private citizen, Michael Holcomb, rather than city authorities.